- 38.2–53.9 in

 Great Blue Herons forage, usually alone, across much of the U.S. This largest of the North American herons wades slowly or stands stock still, peering into the water for prey.
 In flight the Great Blue Heron folds it neck into an “S” shape and trails its long legs behind, dangling them as it prepares to land or when courting.
 Breeding birds nest in colonies that can number several hundred pairs, where they build stick nests in trees, on bushes, or on the ground.
 If you visit a colony, look for elaborate courtship and pair-bonding displays that include a ritualized greeting, stick transfers, and nest relief ceremony in which the birds erect their plumes and “clapper” their bill tips.
 Pairs are mostly monogamous during a season, but they choose new partners each year.
 Away from the colony, Great Blue Herons defend feeding territories from other herons with dramatic displays in which the birds approach intruders with their head thrown back, wings outstretched, and bill pointing skyward.
 Gulls and even humans may also be a target of this defensive maneuver.

-Great Blue Heron numbers are generally stable and in some places increasing across the U.S. Some local population declines have occurred, particularly in the “great white heron” group in southern Florida, where elevated mercury levels in local waterways may be a factor.
-Because they depend on wetlands for feeding and on relatively undisturbed sites for breeding, Great Blue Herons are vulnerable to habitat loss and to impacts such as traffic, logging, motorboats, and other human intrusions that can disrupt nesting colonies.
+Great Blue Heron numbers are stable and have been increasing in the U.S. since 1966, according to the North American Breeding Bird Survey.
+However, notable population declines have occured in some areas, particularly in the “great white heron” group in southern Florida, where elevated mercury levels in local waterways may be a factor.
+These herons can be found throughout the year all over North America, though most populations in Canada are present only during the breeding season, and most populations in Mexico are only present during the winter.
+Because Great Blue Herons depend on wetlands for feeding and on relatively undisturbed sites for breeding, they are vulnerable to habitat loss and to impacts such as traffic, logging, motorboats, and other human intrusions that can disrupt nesting colonies.
 Other threats include chemical pollutants or other causes of reduced water quality.
 Although contaminant levels have declined in many areas, pollutants such as PCBs and DDT and newer types of industrial chemicals continue to affect heron habitats and can contribute to factors such as reduced nest site attendance.

 - Vennesland, Ross G. and Robert W. Butler.
 2011.
 Great Blue Heron (Ardea herodias).
 In The Birds of North America, No. 25 (A. Poole, Ed.).
 The Birds of North America Online, Ithaca, New York.